jemin888/WILMIXPROJECTS/README.md

 Role for the Software Projects is Open Source Project Leader.

-and Role for the Research projects is Open Source OS DEVELOPER.
+and Role for the Research projects is Open Source OS DEVELOPER  and   to  Do  Marketting..

-And Designation for Wilmix projects is Open Source PROJECT LEAD - WILMIX PROJECTS
+And Designation for Wilmix projects is Open Source PROJECT MANAGER - WILMIX PROJECTS